Sport. Health. Nutrition. Gym. For style

 • fever, headache;

-• numbness of the limb, part of the face, convulsions.
+• numbness of a limb, part of the face, convulsions.

-The state of a stroke in any of its forms is always a state of a somato-neurological problem.
+The condition of a stroke in any of its forms is always a condition of a somatoneurological problem.
 Moreover, all of the above applies not only to stroke conditions that develop in adulthood or old age.
-First of all, such a description can be attributed to stroke conditions that occur at a fairly young or even young age (namely, according to the classification World Organization Health care patients aged fifteen to forty-five).
+First of all, such a description can be attributed to stroke conditions that occur at a fairly young or even young age (namely, according to the classification World Organization Healthcare for patients aged from fifteen to forty-five years).

-Further, we would like to present statistical data on the development of stroke pathology in men and women depending on the age of patients.
-The diagram below clearly shows that a stroke, which does not rarely affect people in their twenties or thirties, does not spare anyone, although it occurs much more often in older patients.
+Next, we would like to provide statistical data on the development of stroke pathology in men and women, depending on the age of the patients.
+The diagram below clearly shows that stroke, which not so rarely affects people in their twenties or thirties, spares no one, although it occurs much more often in older patients.

-The development of brain stroke in patients of different ages
+Development of cerebral stroke in patients of different ages

-Various types of ischemic stroke that overtake patients at a fairly young age (20-30 years) are distinguished by their etiological heterogeneity.
-What causes a stroke at the age of 25, why does it happen that apparently healthy boys and girls face a state of ischemic stroke?
+Various types of ischemic stroke, which occur in patients at a fairly young age (20-30 years), are distinguished by their etiological heterogeneity.
+What causes a stroke at the age of 25, why does it happen that seemingly absolutely healthy young men and women experience ischemic stroke?
 The reasons that can cause this form of the disease at such a young age are:

-• Latent vascular diseases that are not always detected in a timely manner.
+• Hidden vascular diseases that are not always detected in a timely manner.

 • In the possible development of cardiogenic embolism.